cortner/Isaac.jl/README.md

 The second code, `nsolimod` is still very much experimental, and in particular comes with no theoretical convergence guarantee of any kind.
 However, initial tests indicate that it is both robust and performant, in particular when the energy landscape is not highly nonlinear but possibly ill-conditioned.

-Moreover, `nsolimod` is written with expensive objectives in mind where each gradient (or function) evaluation far outweighs the cost of the optimisation boilerplate and of the linear algebra.
-Over time, hopefull optimisations can be integrated so that it will also be competitive for cheap objectives.
+`nsolimod` is written with expensive objectives in mind where each gradient (or function) evaluation far outweighs the cost of the optimisation boilerplate and of the linear algebra.
+Over time, I hope to optimise the code so that it becomes competitive for cheap objectives.

 The main use case for `nsolimod` at the moment is saddle-search.
 On my tests systems `nsolimod` outperforms all algorithms I have tested against, both in terms of performance and robustness.  (though I have not yet exhausted the space of all saddle search methods)

 ## TODO

 * Rename and register the repository
+* generalise `nsolimod` to nonlinear systems
+* improve linesearch, especially for minimisation
 * Performance tuning
-* current implementation of `dlanzcos` is very naive and doesn't exploit the usual structures in Lanczos iterations; this should eventually be fixed
+* current implementation of `dlanzcos` is very naive as it does not exploit the usual structures in Lanczos iterations; this should eventually be fixed
 * integrate with `Optim.jl`, `NLsolve.jl`, `NLSolversBase.jl`
 * generalise codes to admit actual hessian-vector products and full hessian inversion
 * add more examples